aws/aws-iot-device-sdk-embedded-C/README.md

  	* Explore the example.
 It connects to AWS IoT platform using MQTT and demonstrates few actions that can be performed by the SDK
  	* Build the example using make.  (''make'')
  	* Place device identity cert and private key in locations referenced in the example (certs/).
 Alternatively, you can run the sample application with the ''-c'' flag to point to a specific certificate directory.
- 	* Download certificate authority CA file from this [link](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem) and place in location referenced in the example (certs/).
+ 	* Download certificate authority CA file from [Symantec](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem) and place in location referenced in the example (certs/).
 Ensure the names of the cert files are the same as in the `aws_iot_config.h` file
  	* Run sample application (./subscribe_publish_sample or ./shadow_sample).
 The sample will print status messages to stdout.
  	* More information on the examples could be found in the sample source file